 Before paying off our mortgage our annual expenses were around $75,000 per year.
 With that type of lifestyle, we would need to save around $1,875,000 to retire comfortably using the 4 percent rule.

-By removing our mortgage from the equation, our annual expenses are now around $60,000 per year.
-In theory, this means we only need to save up $1,500,000 for our retirement to live our current comfortable lifestyle.
+By removing our mortgage from the equation, our annual expenses got to around $60,000 per year.
+In theory, this means we would only need to save up $1,500,000 for our retirement to live our current comfortable lifestyle.

 Now there are a lot of factors that can throw that convenient math problem off (inflation, lifestyle change, etc), but when all is said and done, it’s going to be easier for us to retire. $375,000 easier!

 With no house payment, we were able to save around 50% of our income.
 That is huge for us.

 At the beginning of our marriage, we were living for today, spending what we wanted and we were happy … until we realized we were broke.
 Yikes!

 Having a large cushion of savings, built-up retirement accounts and a development of income-producing assets will also make us feel happy … just in a different way.